awesome-spectral-indices/awesome-spectral-indices/README.md

 - `p`: Kernel degree (used for the polynomial kernel).
 - `c`: Free parameter that trades off the influence of higher-order versus lower-order terms (used for the polynomial kernel).

+# Call for Indices! :rotating_light:

+Researchers that have published (or aim to publish) their novel spectral indices are encouraged to add them to this repository!
+The list of spectral indices is used as a source for different resources that allow spectral indices computation in different environments (such as Python and Google Earth Engine).
+To add an index, please follow the [Contribution Guidelines](https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html).

+In the same line, if you know an spectral index that is not included in this repository, you are encouraged to add it!
+Please follow the [Contribution Guidelines](https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html) in order to add it.

+There is no deadline.
+The repository is continuously updated!

 # Used by

 ## JavaScript